Etobicoke Frequently Asked Questions

 Q. What is experiential learning?

 A. Experiential learning at our campus is done both in the classroom and outside of our four walls.
 While our Chemistry class is working in the lab on an experiment, our Biology class might be in High Park to work alongside University of Toronto grad students as they study pond-life.
-Our Photography classes are regularly seen out snapping away in our local community and anywhere the TTC will take them!
-Our Entrepreneurship class might have an entrepreneurial parent come in to speak and our law students may visit Queen’s Park.
+Our Photography classes are regularly seen out snapping away in our local community and can be found anywhere the TTC will take them!
+Our Entrepreneurship class may have an entrepreneurial parent come in to speak and our law students may visit Queen’s Park.
 Research shows that students create a deeper connection to the course curriculum through doing rather than passively sitting, listening to a lecture in a classroom.
 Our students are a case in point – engaged and curious learners.
+If you’re considering attending Blyth Etobicoke, you have to be willing to move and try!

 Q. Why should I send my child here?
 Advantages?